max4766/api_communication_test/README.md

 FYI, No need to make a new folder for this project.

-it is already packed in the folder with it's project name when you clone.
+It is already packed in the folder with it's project name when you clone.

 Then, recover packages. update node_modules with the command below :